nehalsoni23/CarND-Traffic-Sign-Classifier-Project/writeup_template.md

 | 5.60478021e-33 		| Keep left										|
 | 0.00000000e+00		| Speed limit (20km/h)					      	|

-Surprisingly the model can identify this image 100% same as stop sign image.
+The model can identify this image 100% same as stop sign image.

-It is noticeable from 3rd, 4th, 5th results that for model there is very small bifurcation between digits '3', '5' and '8'.
+#### It is noticeable from 3rd, 4th, 5th results that for model there is very small bifurcation between digits '3', '5' and '8'.
 And we need to take care of this small difference at the time of training the model with proper image resolution and more of such data.
 ---

 ### (Optional) Visualizing the Neural Network (See Step 4 of the Ipython notebook for more details)